-Every year in British Columbia there are hundreds, sometimes thousands, of wildfires (also called forest fires).
-Wildfires can affect your health and safety in a number of ways: the smoke from wildfires can affect the quality of the air, a power outage may spoil your food, or you may be required to evacuate if a wildfire is close to your home.
+Every year in British Columbia there are hundreds or thousands of wildfires (also called forest fires).
+Wildfires can affect your health and safety in many ways: the smoke from wildfires can affect the quality of the air, a power outage may spoil your food, or you may have to evacuate if a wildfire is close to your home.
 Preparing in advance for wildfires can help you keep your family safe.

 Before a Wildfire

 During wildfire season roads may be closed, you may be cut off from certain supplies and services, or your community may be evacuated.
-Learn what you can do to prepare for an emergency and stay safe in advance of a potential evacuation alert or order.
+Learn how to prepare for an emergency and stay safe in case there is an evacuation alert or order.

 - Build an Emergency Kit